-If you'd like to add or drop a class after registration, visit the accessECC portal or go to the Registration & Records Office.
+If you'd like to add or drop a class after registration, visit the accessECC portal or come to the Registration Office.
 View our withdrawal procedures and review schedule changes and course withdrawals procedure for additional information on the impact of dropping your class and possible refund.

 If you intend to withdraw from a course, don't just stop going to class—you'll need to go through a formal withdrawal process.

 Before dropping any classes, you should talk to:

 - Your instructor.
 Discuss your concern and explore your options.

 - The Financial Aid Office.
 If you receive financial aid, make sure you understand the potential impact on your benefits.
 Students receiving financial aid must contact the Financial Aid and Scholarships office every time they change their class schedule.